patinthehat/ps-code-exercise-01/README.md

 -   List the top five drivers for a given address
 -   List the best driver for each shipment without considering previous shipments

+It is a command line application, written in TypeScript and compiled with [esbuild](https://esbuild.github.io/).
+See below for instructions on how to run the application.

 ## Assumptions

 This code exercise assumes the following: